Dinki-Yaduwanshi/ImagePicker/readme.md

 # The IMAGE-PICKER APP
 I used two open-source projects to create an easy and customizable way to pick images in Android apps.
 It can save you time and be a starting point for your own app.
-You can create a profile activity along with coverImage such that thay give user freedom to choose and set pictures by accessing gallery and camera along with bunch of features .
+You can create a profile activity along with coverImage such that they give user freedom to choose and set pictures by accessing gallery and camera along with bunch of features .
 Here's a summarized list of what it offers.

 1. Easy to Use: You can quickly add image picking to your app.
 2. Make it Yours: You can change how it looks and works to match your app's style.